 These two kingdoms are joined together through the marriage of their leaders.
 But, what happens when the king loses the queen and cannot remember who anyone is any longer?
 Is putting everything and everyone into boxes the way to keep things organized, or is there more to an organized kingdom?

 Puppet Camp OUT

-Through a series of 8 two-hour workshops from September 2021-December 2021, six participants will learn several forms of small-scale puppetry and explore telling their story or another queer story using puppetry to create a five-minute performance of this exploration.
+Through a series of 15 workshops from October 2022 – May 2023, up to ten participants will learn several forms of small-scale puppetry, explore telling their stories using puppetry and create a collaborative performance with this exploration.

-The project will be led by Bart Buch, hinterhands’ Artistic Director and a queer puppet artist with 25 years of experience, working with a team of five other puppet artists: Masanari Kawahara, Seth Eberle, Kallie Melvin, Mary Jo Nikolai and Andrew Young.
+The project will be led by Bart Buch, hinterhands’ Artistic Director and a queer puppet artist with 25 years of experience.
+Seth Eberle, a queer puppet artist, will also be a lead artist on the project.
+Seth and Bart will be working with a team of other puppet artists and queer artists from other disciplines.

-Of the six program participants, three will be 14-20 years old and three will be 60+ years old.
+Of the program participants, youth will be 14-20 years old and adults will be 60+ years old.
 For the pilot of this program, we are keeping the participant number low to establish a successful process that is responsible to the artists and participants.